Copy AI Review: Is It Really As Great As People Say?

 - Multiple Languages – for example, you can enter content in English and generate content in Spanish

-- Facebook Group – an active group for advice, support, and talking about relevant content like all things AI content related (including great Facebook ad ideas)
+- Facebook Group – an active group for advice, support, and talking about relevant content like all things AI content related (including great Facebook ad ideas and more for social media)

 - 24/7 Support – for all pricing tiers